Tramaine Brock: 2014 season

 Brock's 2014 campaign was, unfortunately, a lost cause for him and the 49ers.
-He struggled with a toe injury throughout the majority of the season that he sustained in a Week 1 victory over the Dallas Cowboys and ended up only playing 3 games and recording 7 tackles.
-Without the presence of their number 1 corner, the 49ers struggled to find a consistent replacement to take over the nickel duties as they now moved Perrish Cox out of that position to fill Brock's role.
+He struggled with a toe injury throughout the majority of the season that he sustained in a Week 1 victory over the Dallas Cowboys and ended up only playing three games and recording seven tackles.
+Without the presence of their #1 corner, the 49ers struggled to find a consistent replacement to take over the nickel duties as they now moved Perrish Cox out of that position to fill Brock's role.

 2015 season

 Brock started all 15 games that he played with the 49ers, posting 53 tackles (45 solo), three interceptions, and 11 passes defensed.
 Brock notched multiple passes defensed in three different games.

-In the season-opener, he recorded 3 tackles as well as an interception against the Minnesota Vikings.
+In the season-opener, he recorded three tackles as well as an interception against the Minnesota Vikings.
 During Week 5, Brock grabbed his second interception of the season against the New York Giants.
 As the second quarter was about to end, Manning tried to throw a touchdown to Beckham, but Brock's tight coverage gave him the interception.
 During Week 8 of the 2015 Season, Brock picked off quarterback Russell Wilson during the end of the second quarter to tie cornerback Kenneth Acker with the most interceptions on his team.
 According to Pro Football Focus, Brock received a +3.0 coverage grade by the end of Week 13.

 2016 season

-In 2016, Brock started all 16 games for the first time in his career and finished the season with 59 combined tackles, 14 passes defended, an interception, and 1 forced fumble.
+In 2016, Brock started all 16 games for the first time in his career and finished the season with 59 combined tackles, 14 passes defended, an interception, and one forced fumble.
 He tallied more than five tackles in five different games throughout the season.
 During Week 16 against the Los Angeles Rams, Brock intercepted Jared Goff and returned it 39 yards as the 49ers narrowly won 22–21.

 On April 7, 2017, Brock was released by the 49ers after a domestic violence incident.